An adventure that just might change your life!

 - Enrolled as a student or home-schooled in a community that is located within the boundaries of Rotary District 5630.
-The boundaries are generally are from Grand Island in the East, Kimball in the West, and from the South Dakota to Kansas boarders.
+The boundaries are generally from Grand Island in the East, Kimball in the West, and from the South Dakota to Kansas borders.

 - A student applying during their sophomore year who is not accepted may reapply during their junior year.